My Mission.

 • If we don't solve climate change, the rest of these policies don't really matter in the long run, do they?
 We need to move past political grandstanding and adopt a Renewable Portfolio Standard that steadily increases clean, renewable electricity while responsibly phasing down coal, oil, and gas without spiking energy prices.

-• As the only working mother in this race, I know better than anyone: women in New York City make 87 cents for every dollar men earn.
+• Women in New York City make 87 cents for every dollar men earn.
 That’s astonishing in 2025.
 In Congress, I will continue the fight for Equal Pay for Equal Work and support the Paycheck Fairness Act.
 Let's make it right for our daughters.
 For ourselves.

 • In the White House, I worked on the Federal Assault Weapons Ban, so I know it can be done.
 In the years since, I watched as Congress let the ban sunset, then as a journalist, covered too many mass shootings to count.
 We need to bring the ban back, strengthen red flag laws, and get these weapons of war out of the hands of killers.